 General Course Requirements:

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - - Attend specified clinical laboratories and workshops and demonstrate satisfactory performance
+- Laboratory: There is a compulsory attendance requirement in this course. - - Attend specified clinical laboratories and workshops and demonstrate satisfactory performance

 Course Assessment Requirements: